Nicole Wilson – Lawyer, Environmentalist, and Mom

 Avalon Rural Settlement:

-Priding itself on being able to preserve its undeveloped and rural status, the Lake Avalon Rural Settlement attracts residents seeking a slower pace of life with a focus on Central Florida’s wildlife and natural landscapes.
-Orange County’s rural communities like Lake Avalon are important to the County’s quality of life, history, and lifestyle.
-To preserve these community assets, the County’s Rural Settlement designation establishes policies and corresponding land uses that retain the rural characters of these communities.
-In West Orange County, the Lake Avalon community was designated as a rural settlement by the Orange County Board of County Commissioners in May 2004.
-The Lake Avalon Rural Settlement designation will help to ensure that this community’s legacy remains in place, while simultaneously maintaining and enhancing the quality of life for Lake Avalon residents.
+Priding itself on preserving its rural character, the Lake Avalon Rural Settlement attracts residents seeking a slower pace of life amidst Central Florida’s wildlife and natural landscapes.
+Communities like Lake Avalon are crucial to Orange County’s quality of life and history.
+To maintain these assets, the County’s Rural Settlement designation enforces policies that preserve the area’s rural charm.
+Designated in May 2004 by the Orange County Board of County Commissioners, this status helps ensure Lake Avalon’s legacy while enhancing residents’ quality of life.

 Dr. Phillips: